 ALEKS is an individualized system for math learning.
 The individualized nature of ALEKS is not cosmetic; it is the principle around which ALEKS was designed, and the key to its unique effectiveness.
-Your students' accounts in ALEKS contains records of their assessments and learning progress, along with other kinds of information used to support their success.
+Your students' accounts in ALEKS contain records of their assessments and learning progress, along with other kinds of information used to support their success.
 It does not make sense for any student to use a different student's account; it will not help them, and may produce frustration.
 Thus, when a student registers in ALEKS, the account is theirs and cannot be transferred.
 Even after a short period of time using ALEKS in a regular way, the student will receive great educational value deriving from the carefully individualized nature of the ALEKS environment.

-To register with ALEKS and obtain a student account, begin by clicking on the link marked "SIGN UP NOW" in the upper left-hand corner of the ALEKS home page.
+To register with ALEKS and obtain a student account, begin by clicking on the link marked SIGN UP NOW link on the ALEKS home page.
 The next page will offer you a choice of registering for ALEKS use in a class or registering to use ALEKS independently.
 Please be sure that you choose the correct one.

 In most cases, to register to use ALEKS with your class, you will need a 10-character Course Code.
 Your instructor will provide you with this code.

-The ALEKS tutorial is a brief, interactive training program that teaches you to use some of the basic ALEKS answer input tools, known collectively as the "Answer Editor."
+The ALEKS Tools Tutorial is a brief, interactive training program that teaches you to use some of the basic ALEKS answer input tools, or Answer Editor.
 Although the Answer Editor is easy to use, the Tutorial will make sure you are proficient with it before using ALEKS.

 The "Back" and "Forward" browser buttons (or the corresponding arrows) should not be used in an ALEKS student account.
 Only the navigation buttons built into ALEKS should be used.